Chassis and body

 - Tires: 7.35-14″, bias-ply

 The Volga’s kingpin-type front suspension is arguably one of the most polarizing aspects of this car, receiving love and hate in roughly equal measure.
-Some people hold it in extremely high esteem for its ruggedness and ability to withstand all kinds of abuse, whilst almost as many tirelessly criticize its for its complexity, complicated maintenance and relatively poor handling characteristics.
+Some people hold it in extremely high esteem for its ruggedness and ability to withstand all kinds of abuse, whilst almost as many tirelessly criticize its for its complexity, laborious maintenance, complicated rebuild procedure and relatively poor handling characteristics.

-In any case, GAZ was extremely stubborn in its dedication to this type of suspension, using it until early 2000s.
+In any case, GAZ was extremely stubborn in its dedication to this type of suspension, using it until early 2000s (albeit with a lot of improvements).

-Inner A-arm bushings are rubber, and outer bushing are the old-school threaded bushings that need to be lubricated constantly – just as the kingpins (they did try out rubber for the outer bushings during the development stage, and found that it just didn’t work).
+Inner A-arm bushings are rubber, and outer ones are the old-school threaded bushings that need to be lubricated constantly – just as the kingpins (they did try out rubber for the outer bushings during the development stage, and found out that it just doesn’t work).

 Rear suspension is by leaf springs, and of such a generic design that there is no need for any detailed descriptions.